steveklewis/cog-funcs/why_cogfuncs.md

 1. Different people preferring different kinds of attention leads to conflict.
 1. Understanding what other people use as categories can go a long way in reducing conflict.

 This model also explains why we can get into trouble in software projects.
 Sometimes it's a technical issue.
 Many times it's an interpersonal issue.
 But we have to be able to see the situations we find ourselves in, in a different way.
 We're having to be creative to implement features within the constraints we are given, and I believe understanding this model of cognitive functions can give us extra problem-solving power.
+We need new methods and new tools to find the right paths.